-I’m Business Development Manager here at MakeMatic.
-I take the content that we create and license it to local authorities, CSRs and voluntary sector organisations, building packages of content that they can use in their funded projects.
+My business development role see’s me taking MakeMatic’s content and licensing it to local authorities, CSRs and voluntary sector organisations.
+Building innovative packages of content that they can use in their funded projects.

 There is a disruptive element to what we do.
 Local authorities, for example, often currently deliver things physically, at events and so forth, whereas we’re teaching them about the digital distribution of content and how that can help them reach their goals.
 This intersection between the old and new is where I operate.
 There’s such an interesting tension and opportunity there.